lottie/lottie-spec/docs/specs/shapes.md

 When `a` is positive, the vertices are pulled towards the center, with `100` being at the center.
 And the tangents are pushed away.<br/>
 When `a` is negative the vertices are pushed away from the center with `100` being twice far away from the center.
 And the tangents are pulled towards the center.<br/>

+The center is defined as the mean of the bezier vertices.

 <lottie-playground example="pucker_bloat.json">
     <form>